 The differences between an Excel spreadsheet and a database are :

-- A spreadsheet has cells; a database has records.
+- Excel sheet has cells; a database has records.

 - A database is more rigorous with data types.

-- A database stores more data than a spreadsheet.
+- Database stores more data than a spreadsheet.

 - A database can contain relationships.

 - A database can be accessed by multiple users.

 - Excel sheet is better in presenting data.